jsdelivrbot/LALT/README.md

 pretty much compatible with any browser that LABjs itself is compatible with

+##### Issues

+The LALT for loading resources is supported by the browsers above, any failure is probably down to the script(s) being loaded.
+So check the browser compatibility of your plugins.

+head.js/modernizr - might not be 100% accurate eg. The head.js @fontface test throws a false positive for IE9 on WP7.5

 ##### Note
 This repository is just a guide, there is nothing to download here